The Jews of Egypt: From the Bible to the Golden Age and the Abraham Accords

 About Louise and Alec

 Louise Arwas is originally from London.
-Her father, grandparents and great-grandparents were all born in Egypt.
-She is involved in several related education projects, including organizing heritage tours to Cairo and Alexandria with former community members.
+Her father, grandparents, and great-grandparents were all born in Egypt.
+She was involved in several education projects related to Egyptian Jewish heritage, including organizing heritage tours to Cairo and Alexandria with former community members.

 Alec Nacamuli was born in 1943 in Alexandria, Egypt.
-In 1956 his family left Egypt and settled in Switzerland.
-In 1966 Alec moved to London to pursue a Master's Degree.
-He is an active member of the Association of Egyptian Jews and returned to Egypt on multiple occasions.
-Alec is the Chairman of Sephardi Voices UK.
+In 1956, his family left Egypt and settled in Switzerland.
+In 1966, he moved to London to pursue a master's degree.
+He is an active member of the Association of Egyptian Jews and has returned to Egypt on multiple occasions.
+He is the chairman of Sephardi Voices UK.

 Click here to register